alwaysdata/documentation/services/_index.en.md

 tags = ["services"]
 +++

-It's possible to set up services, i.e generic programs that run 24 hours a day without any user interaction.
+You can register services: They are custom programs running in a headless mode (i.e. without any user interaction).

-These services are supervised via the **Advanced > Services** menu of the [administration interface](https://admin.alwaysdata.com).
+Those services are declared in the [administration panel](https://admin.alwaysdata.com)'s  **Advanced > Services**.

-{{< fig "admin-panel_create-service.en.png" "Ad­mi­nis­tra­tion interface: create a service" >}}
+{{< fig "admin-panel_create-service.en.png" "Ad­mi­nis­tration Panel: Create a Service" >}}

-If the service needs to listen on a port THEN choose a port between `8300` and `8499` and use the account hostname - of the form `services-[compte].alwaysdata.net`[^1].
-It must bind in IPv6 on `::`.
+When you need to join your service from an external application, you *must* pick a port in the `8300` and `8499` range, and attach your service on `::` (IPv6 only).
+Your service will be reachable on this port at the address `services-[account].alwaysdata.net:[PORT]`[^1].

-Unlike a command manually launched in SSH, these services will be restarted automatically by the system if the service is stopped.
+Unlike a command launched by-hand trough SSH, those services will be restarted automatically by the system when the service stops.

-The *Monitoring command* field - optionnal - allows you to specify a command that checks if the service is running.
+The optional *Monitoring command* allows you to specify a command used to check the service's status.
 When this command returns an error code, the service is restarted.
-For example it can verify that the service is reachable on the assigned port by using (for a service that uses the *8300* port):
+E.g. you can ping the service on the assigned port (i.e. *8300*):

 ```sh
 $ nc -z services-[account].alwaysdata.net 8300
 ```

 ---

 - [Use services]({{< ref "services/use-services" >}})
 - [API reference](https://api.alwaysdata.com/v1/service/doc/)